-Marketing has therefore gained a more important role”.
+Marketing has, therefore, gained a more important role”.

-In order to become acknowledged, sanitary facilities mostly rely on their “good name”, spread by patients satisfied of the received treatments.
+In order to become acknowledged, sanitary facilities mostly rely on their “good name”, spread by patients satisfied with the received treatments.
 You will meet someone telling you that “a friend of mine was treated at her heart in a London clinic which is attended by high society”, someone else telling you that “her husband was operated at his prostate in a clinic based in Florida by an Indian

 professor with great experience, the best in the world”.

-From these statements we can deduce at least two concepts.
+From these statements, we can deduce at least two concepts.
 The first one is that the social level of the attendees gives value to the hospital.
 In other words, if rich people go there, it means that the facility is excellent.

 Another concept concerns the level of excellence of the medical staff in the hospital.
-In Ticino there is Aron Goldhirsch, one of the most well-known oncologists in the world and well respected by the whole scientific community.
+In Ticino, there is Aron Goldhirsch, one of the most well-known oncologists in the world and well respected by the whole scientific community.
 In other words, a “celebrity” that brings fame to the hospital where he works.

 The brand strategy of a hospital is based on facts.
-An excellent facility (it never happened that a rich man was treated in a badly organised dump) and a high level trained staff.
+An excellent facility (it never happened that a rich man was treated in a badly organized dump) and a high level trained staff.
 Basically, communication relies on patients that “speak well about the hospital”.

 This is very clear.
 A good brand strategy is always based on a marketing strategy.
-In the health service, marketing services are concerned studying constant innovations in order to contact people exactly when they need sanitary services.
+In the health service, marketing services are concerned with studying constant innovations in order to contact people exactly when they need sanitary services.

-In general, when a person suffers from a manifest pathology verified by his doctor, or discovered through a prevention visit, he gets access to the most popular and accessible expert: “Dr. Internet”.
+In general, when a person suffers from a manifest pathology verified by his doctor or discovered through a prevention visit, he gets access to the most popular and accessible expert: “Dr. Internet”.

 On the web, all operators have created their own space.
 It is necessary to diversify the offer.
-Two elements have been mentioned (reputation and expert medical staff), but there are other ones, among which the price of the services, related services such as hospitality, the relationship with insurance companies, specialization, the number of scientific publications and the effectiveness of the treatments.
-Internet offers everyone the opportunity to know.
+Two elements have been mentioned (reputation and expert medical staff), but there are other ones, among which the price of the services, related services such as hospitality, the relationship with insurance companies, specialization, the number of scientific publications, and the effectiveness of the treatments.
+The Internet offers everyone the opportunity to know.

 Hospitals offer a special kind of service.
 They must consider the target’s high sensitivity at the time in which they come in contact with the facility.
 Clinics often try to make healthy patients familiar with the theme (through prevention), in order to get them “ready” in the case they got in direct contact with the disease.